-2.2c TH-RRH and RRH: Applicants must be currently receiving Thresh old 2.20 Emergency Solutions Grant (ESG) RRH funds and be in good standing with the NC ESG Office or operating a RRH project with Met other funding sources that adheres to the RRH program 🗌 Unmet standards.
-(Exceptions may be made for Public Housing Authorities ation not provided - PHAs are not eligible to apply for ESG funds but are eligible for Unmet, document ation not provided CoC Program funding. 🗌 N/A [New Project Thresholds and Standards Form] Reviewer Notes: PSH, RRH, TH-RRH Only: Services Resource Leverage Plan 2.3 CoC-funded projects should maximize the number of people they (OC) can serve by leveraging other sources of funding for services and dedicating most of their HUD funding towards housing assistance.
-This project lowerages convises funding for its clients and has a This project leverages services funding for its clients and has a plan in place to increase the amount of its budget dedicated to housing assistance.
+2.2c TH-RRH and RRH: Applicants must be currently receiving Emergency Solutions Grant (ESG) RRH funds and be in good standing with the NC ESG Office or operating a RRH project with other funding sources that adheres to the RRH program standards.
+(Exceptions may be made for Public Housing Authorities PHAs are not eligible to apply for ESG funds but are eligible for CoC Program funding.
+[New Project Supplemental Information Form] Reviewer Notes: Thresh ation not provided PSH, RRH, TH-RRH Only: Services Resource Leverage Plan 2.3 (OC) CoC Program-funded projects should maximize the number of people they can serve by leveraging other sources of funding for services and dedicating most of their HUD funding towards housing assistance.
+This project leverages services funding for its clients and has a plan in place to increase the amount of its budget dedicated to housing assistance.
 To receive full points, the project should demonstrate: It currently has formal relationships with another agency (documented through an MOU, MOA, or contract) or a dedicated funding stream to provide some services specifically for project participants that are funded by another source besides CoC Program funds.
 [Submit MOU/MOA/contract or information on dedicated funding stream such as a contract] Services provided by other funding sources exceed the required 25% match by at least 15%.
-[Submit MOU/match letter] Reviewer Note: Project does not meet either criterion below.
+(Percentage rounded to the nearest whole number) [Submit MOU/match letter] Reviewer Note: Project does not meet either criterion below.
 0 points Project documents leverage between 5-14% above match.
 5 points Project documents leverage at 15% or above match.
-10 points Hous ing First • 2.4 This project uses a Housing First approach.
-Must meet all (SB) statements below to meet the threshold.
-Project should not have Thresh οια \ \ any policies and procedures that would result in screening out or Met (ALL met) terminating anyone for any of the reasons below, but policies do not have to explicitly include the statements below to meet the Unmet (1 or more missed) standard.
-The project does not screen out for: 1) Having too little or no income
+10 points Hous ing First · · 2.4 (SB) This project uses a Housing First approach.
+Must meet all statements below to meet the threshold.
+Project should not have any policies and procedures that would result in screening out or terminating anyone for any of the reasons below, but policies do not have to explicitly include the statements below Thresh to meet the standard.
+The project does not screen out for: Having too little or no income Active or history of substance use Having a criminal record (with exceptions for state- mandated restrictions) History of domestic violence (e.g., lack of protective order, or separation from abuser, or law enforcementinvolvement) The project ensures that participants are not terminated from the program for the following reasons: Failure to participate in supportive services Failure to make progress on a service plan Loss of income or failure to improve income Domestic violence Any other activity not covered in a lease agreement typically found in the project's geographic area Failure to maintain recovery [Project policies and procedures, sample lease, P&Ps Page Reference Form] Reviewer Notes: PSH F rojects Only: Key Elements of Permanent Supportive Housing PSH p rojects should meet these 9 standards set forth by SAMHSA , however ed in the Project Policies & Procedures in order to meet the standard 2.5a Leases or rental agreements do not have any provisions that Standard would not be found in leases held by someone who does not have a disability.
+Met Unmet [Sample lease] Unmet, documentation not provided Reviewer Notes: 2.5b Participation in services is voluntary and tenants cannot be terminated from the program for rejecting services.
+Standard [Project policies and procedures, P&Ps Page Reference Form] Unmet Reviewer Notes: Unmet, documentation not provided